 A bursary is a non-repayable award assessed on demonstrated financial need through an online application which evaluates education and allowable living expenses with resources.
 Other criteria may be considered such as extra-curricular activities, grade point average, and citizenship.
 Fanshawe College and the Fanshawe College Foundation work closely with community partners to secure financial support for students in need.

 What's the difference between bursary and a scholarship?

 The short answer is that a bursary is an award demonstrated on financial need, whereas a scholarship is an academic achievement award often involving a cash prize, certificate, and/or gift.

 To learn more about the difference, please watch our video below on this topic:

-Can I get help to fill out my bursary application?
+Can I get help to fill out my bursary profile and applications?

-For assistance filling out your bursary application, you may attend a Financial Readiness session or please contact either of the following offices:
+For further assistance, please contact either of the following offices: